Expulsion of Nagorno-Karabakh Armenians: Cultural suppression during the Soviet period

 Between 1921 and 1990, under the Azeri SSR Armenians in the region faced economic marginalization and cultural discrimination, leading to a significant exodus.
 Authorities encouraged the settlement of Azeris from outside Nagorno-Karabakh.
 This policy – sometimes called a "White Genocide" – aimed at "de-Armenizing" the territory culturally and physically and followed a similar pattern to Azerbaijan's treatment of Armenians in Nakhchivan.
 The suppression of Armenian language and culture was widespread: Armenian churches, cemeteries, and schools were closed or destroyed, and clerics arrested.
 The Armenian educational institutions that remained were under control by the Azeri Ministry of Education, which enforced prohibitions against teaching Armenian history and using Armenian materials.
 Restrictions limited cultural exchanges and communication between Nagorno-Karabakh and Armenia.
 The Azerbaijani government decreed in 1957 that Azerbaijani was to be the main language and the 1981 "law of the NKAR" denied additional rights, removing provisions that had listed Armenian as a working language of local authorities.

+Resentment against what was perceived as a forced "Azerification" campaign led to a mass movement for reunification with Armenia.
+In February 1988, the Karabakh Movement escalated from rallies to mass strikes and civil disobedience for unification with Armenia.
+The regional Soviet of Nagorno-Karabakh endorsed these demands in a resolution that effectively challenged Soviet internal borders, as hundreds of thousands mobilized in the largest protest movement in the Soviet Union since its formative years in the 1920s.

 In November 1991, the Azerbaijani government passed a motion to abolish the autonomy of the Nagorno-Karabakh entity and facilitate a form of culturally motivated ethnic cleansing by enforcing the exclusive use of Azerbaijani placenames for the cities of Stepanakert, Mardakert, and Martuni.
-Resentment against what was perceived as a forced "Azerification" campaign led to a mass movement for reunification with Armenia and an independence referendum in 1991.
+In response, the Armenians of Nagorno-Karabakh held an independence referendum in 1991.